 The MS.ML is a specialized program in management and leadership.
-The online format offers working professions in may fields to further their knowledge and skills in areas of decision making, strategic planning, building and sustaining effective teams, positive leadership, and developing and retaining human capital.
+The online format offers working professionals in many fields the opportunity to further their knowledge and skills in areas of decision making, strategic planning, building and sustaining effective teams, positive leadership, and developing and retaining human capital.

-Coker has established academic policies and procedures to help students progress to degree completion and to facilitate the processes required for the operation of the institution.
-Policies and procedures that apply to all students are published in the Coker College Academic Catalog and the Coker College Student Handbook.
+Policies and procedures that apply to all students are published in the Coker University Academic Catalog and the Coker University Student Handbook.
 When necessary, specific policies have been developed for the graduate program by the Graduate Advisory Committees, and supersede those outlined in the undergraduate section of the catalog.